texttest/newsletter-microservices/README.md

 There are 3 python flask applications, named:

-- greeting
+- Greeting
-- newsletter
+- Newsletter
-- users
+- Users

 The functionality is fairly simple, it's designed to be a kind of "hello world" microservices system, or the first iteration of a more ambitious system.
 Only one of the services - users - has a database, the others are stateless.
 The services communicate with each other over http.
 The whole system is accessed via a public REST api on the newsletter service which is documented with Swagger.